system76/tech-docs/src/models/thelio-b4/README.md

     - 4x 2.5" SATA
 - USB
     - 2x USB Type-C with Thunderbolt 4
+        - Does not provide a DisplayPort over USB-C signal.
-        - Supports DisplayPort via USB-C passthrough when a GPU is connected to the associated Mini DisplayPort input.
+        - Supports DisplayPort over USB-C passthrough when a GPU is connected to the associated Mini DisplayPort input.
     - 2x USB 3.2 Gen 2 Type-A
     - 4x USB 3.2 Gen 1 Type-A
 - Dimensions
-    - 43.635cm × 25.3cm × 33.1cm
+    - 32.7cm × 20.7cm × 29.1cm